WhiskyTangoFawks/LunarFalloutPlus/How To Wabbajack.md

 #### Launching the Game

 Launch ModOrganizer.exe from inside your installation folder you chose for Wabbajack.
 Make sure the bar on the right side says `Play Life in the Ruins` and click Run. **You need to launch the game in this exact way every time in order to play with the installed mods.**

-You may notice some mods are deactivated.
-These are for the Creation Club profile.
-Please see the [Creation Club Support](#creation-club-support) section a bit further down for more information.

 ## Updating